theflakes/reg_hunter/README.md

     Time window:
         This option will compare the specified date window to the registry last_write_time and only output logs where the last_write_time falls within that window.
         Window start is inclusive, window end is exclusive.
         NOTE: key last_write_time can be timestomped.
         --start <UTC_start_time>        Start of time window: [default: 0000-01-01T00:00:00]
                                         format: YYYY-MM-DDTHH:MM:SS
         --end <UTC_end_time>            End of time window: [default: 9999-12-31T23:59:59]
                                         format: YYYY-MM-DDTHH:MM:SS

-    Custom hunt (regex required):
+    Custom hunts (regex and/or hex required):
         NOTE: A limitation is that only REG_BINARY values that can be successfully converted to a string will be searched.
         -q, --regex <regex>         Custom regex [default: $^] Does not support look aheads/behinds/...
                                         Uses Rust regex crate (case insensitive and multiline) Any match will add 'Custom' to the tags field
+                                        Tag: Regex
+        --hex <string>              Hex search string [default: 00]
+                                        format: 0a1b2c3d4e5f
-                                        Tag: Custom
+                                        Tag: Hex
         -k, --path                  Search reg key path
         -t, --name                  Search value name
         -v, --value                 Search reg value

+    Hex hunt:
+        Hunts all values for a given hex string

     Network output:
         -d, --destination <ip>      IP address to send output to [default: NONE]